microsoft/semantic-kernel-starters/sk-process-framework/dotnet/ProductDocumentation/README.md

-# Process Framework: Product Documentation application example
+# Process Framework: Product Documentation .NET example

-This project example demonstrates how to define, preview, and execute a process of generating product documentation.
+This project example demonstrates how to define, preview, and execute a process of generating product documentation using .NET process steps.

 Note: it is recommended to work with this example using [Semantic Kernel Tools](https://marketplace.visualstudio.com/items?itemName=ms-semantic-kernel.semantic-kernel) VS Code extension.